newsnowlabs/runcvm/README.md

 ## Project aims

-- Run any standard container workload in a VM using `docker run` with no command line customisation, and no need to create customised container images.
-Just add `--runtime=dkvm`.
+- Run any standard container workload in a VM using `docker run` with no need to customise images or the command line (except adding `--runtime=dkvm`)
-- Maintain a similar experience within a DKVM VM as within a container: process table, network interfaces, exit code handling should broadly "look the same"
+- Maintain a similar experience within a DKVM VM as within a container: process table, network interfaces, stdio, exit code handling should broadly "look the same"
 - Container start/stop/kill semantics respected, where possible providing clean VM shutdown on stop
 - VM console accessible as one would expect using `docker run -it`, `docker start -ai` and `docker attach`
 - Support for `docker exec` (but no `-i`, `-t` for now - see [Features and Limitations](#features-and-limitations))